orels1/scripted-importers-series-pt-1/README.md

-# scripted-importers-series-pt-1
+# Sources for the Part 1 of the ScriptedImporters series

-Sources for the ScriptedImporters part 1 article
+Read it here!